Jeff Bezos, world's richest man, set for inaugural space voyage - Up News Info

 Bezos, who founded Blue Origin in 2000, has a net worth of $206 billion according to the Bloomberg Billionaires Index https://www.bloomberg.com/billionaires.
 He stepped down this month as Amazon CEO but remains its executive chairman.

-(Reporting by Eric M. Johnson in Van Horn, Texas; Editing by Will Dunham)
+(Reporting by Eric M. Johnson in Van Horn, Texas; Additional reporting Radhika Anilkumar; Editing by Will Dunham)

 Advertisement